dogmaticcentral/ABCA4-faf/README.md

 ## Choosing your db server

-This code uses [Peewee ORM](http://docs.peewee-orm.com/en/latest/), and was tested to work with MySQL and SQLite.
-The easiest way to start is with SQLite, in which case you do not have to do anything except making sure that SQLit si selected in `faf00_settings.py` file.
+This code uses [Peewee ORM](http://docs.peewee-orm.com/en/latest/), and was tested to work with MySQL, postgres, and SQLite.
+The easiest way to start is with SQLite, in which case you do not have to do anything except making sure that SQLite si selected in `faf00_settings.py` file.
 See below.

 ## Settings